 I used to think of myself as a sports fan first.
 Always immersed in the game, and even more so now as a writer, maybe perspective has taken over.

 It is really fun writing about a sports team every single day.
 It’s fun watching the team play every single day.
 Potential trade rumors are fun to digest.
-I like interacting with a network of one; a solidarity unit who all eat, drink, breath the same subject.
+I like interacting with a network of one; a solidarity unit who all eat, drink, breathe the same subject.

 The daily social media interaction, good and bad, is great.
 For a majority of my life, I’ve always been the sports fan.
 And like most who understand the same joy and pain brought on by, let’s be real, a bunch of millionaires hired by billionaires, the day can be empathetically won, or lost, because of how a team did that day.

 But the resulting joy or pain is there.
 I think for me though, in my 28th year, I realized how that joy or pain only exists for a few hours.

 Sometimes baseball sucks.
 Then I go to sleep, wake up, and I’m ready for it again.

 Why do we care so much?
 It doesn’t matter.
 It only affects us as much as we let it.